 Pooling of samples can be carried out in either the field or the laboratory.
 If only part of the total sample is transported to the laboratory, this must be a representative part.
-All sub-samples (i.e. all samples from individual containers) must therefore be thoroughly mixed in the field before taking an aliquot.
+All subsamples (i.e. all samples from individual containers) must therefore be thoroughly mixed in the field before taking an aliquot.
 If complete sub-samples cannot be pooled (for example, due to too large sub-sample volumes), portions of the sub-samples may be pooled instead as long as these portions are mixed in proportion to their volumes.
 Bulk deposition and throughfall samples are weighted according to volume estimated using either a measuring cylinder or similar container, or from the weight.
-Stemflow samples may be pooled for trees of the same species and of similar size and dominance.
+Stemflow samples may be weighted either by basal area or collected volume.
+If stemflow samples are pooled together, they can only be pooled for trees of the same species and of similar size and dominance.
 Throughfall and stemflow samples must be kept separate.
 All details of the pooling procedure shall be recorded in the logbook.